Royal Borough of Windsor and Maidenhead: Parish and town councils

 The towns of Maidenhead and Windsor are unparished.

+Economy

+As if December 2023, Windsor and Maidenhead has an employment rate of 82.3% (between those aged 16 to 64), higher than South East England as a whole.
+The claimant count of the borough – the number of people claiming unemployment-related benefits between the ages of 16 and 64 – is 2.3%.

 Education

 The Windsor and Maidenhead LEA provides a comprehensive system, with a three-tier successive school system in Windsor, and two-tier education elsewhere.
 Colleges and sixth forms are available in the main two towns as well as across its borders in Egham, Slough and Wokingham.

 Freedom of the Borough

 The following people and military units have received the Freedom of the Borough of Windsor and Maidenhead.